terminalsin/ghast.dev/README.md

 ### Files and directories

-A Jekyll site on Github Pages will render using the following:
+A Jekyll site on Github Pages will render if the repo includes the following:

 - Config file
     - `_config.yml`